-- 3.1 This Statement applies to all employees of Mid and West Wales Fire Authority. - 3.2 The Fire Authority advocates collective bargaining arrangements and supports existing national level provisions that govern pay and conditions of service for the following employee groups: - National Joint Council for Brigade Managers of Fire and Rescue Services; Constitution and Scheme of Conditions of Service (Gold Book): - National Joint Council for Local Authorities' Fire and Rescue Services; Scheme of Conditions of Service (Grey Book); - Joint Negotiating Committee for Chief Officers of Local Authorities; Constitution, Conditions of Service, Salaries (Blue Book); - National Joint Council for Local Government Services; National Agreement on Pay and Conditions of Service (Green Book); - 3.3 Pay levels are reviewed annually by these collective bargaining arrangements and any 'cost of living' award associated with contractual conditions is implemented upon receipt of notification from the NJC. - 3.4 The Fire Authority will consider any contractual 'cost of living' award for its Chief Officers in the context of similar decisions on lower paid employees.
+- 4.1 The Fire Authority advocates collective bargaining arrangements and supports existing national level provisions that govern pay and conditions of service for the following employee groups: - National Joint Council for Brigade Managers of Fire and Rescue Services; Constitution and Scheme of Conditions of Service (Gold Book); - National Joint Council for Local Authorities' Fire and Rescue Services; Scheme of Conditions of Service (Grey Book); - Joint Negotiating Committee for Chief Officers of Local Authorities; Constitution, Conditions of Service, Salaries (Blue Book); - National Joint Council for Local Government Services; National Agreement on Pay and Conditions of Service (Green Book); - 4.2 Pay levels are reviewed annually by these collective bargaining arrangements and any 'cost of living' award associated with contractual conditions is implemented upon receipt of notification from the National Joint Council. - 4.3 The Fire Authority will consider any contractual 'cost of living' award for its Chief Officers in the context of similar decisions on lower paid employees.

-4.0 Pay Structures
+5.0 Pay Structures

-- 4.1 The Fire Authority bases its local pay and grading structure on a combination of nationally agreed conditions of service and locally negotiated agreements for the categories of employee outlined in Section 3 (see appendices). - 4.2 In determining its grading structure and setting remuneration levels for Green Book employees, the Service applies a job evaluation methodology. - 4.3 There are 4 Senior Officer posts with a remuneration package (including pension contributions) of more than £100,000.
-These are detailed in Appendix 1.
+- 5.1 The Fire Authority bases its local pay and grading structure on a combination of nationally agreed conditions of service and locally negotiated agreements for the categories of employee outlined in Section 4 (see appendices). - 5.2 The appropriate level of remuneration for Chief Officers is facilitated at local level by way of triennial pay reviews undertaken by independent Pay